Title: The Test of Masticating and Swallowing Solids (TOMASS): reliability, validity and international normative data

-I’d be rich if I had a nickel for every time I assessed (aka observe and internally analyzed) a patient chewing.
+I would be so rich if I had a nickel for every time I assessed (aka observe and internally analyzed) a patient chewing.
 I’d be even richer for all the times I did this without actually knowing what was going on, essentially guessing how long it took to chew and swallow, how many times they had to chew if they were able to move the solid bolus around cohesively if they were taking a long time to enjoy the food or because of some type of impairment…

 I’m talkin millionaire status folks!😉